-Unfortunately, if you live in the US there are no laws governing the requirements of what is disclosed on product labels for cleaners, cosmetics, perfumes, air fresheners, skin care products, and the list goes on.
+Unfortunately, if you live in the US, no laws govern the requirements of what is disclosed on product labels for cleaners, cosmetics, perfumes, air fresheners, skincare products, and the list goes on.

 Sadly, the Environmental Working Group reports that the average household contains 62 known toxic chemicals to our health.
 Therefore, finding safe cleaning products to clean our kitchen alone is a major obstacle.

 This post contains some affiliate links for your convenience; read the full disclosure policy.

 Related: How to Clean with Essential Oils

 How do clean countertops naturally, or the stove, microwave, or fridge???

 In short, you will discover that only a few basic cleaning agents are needed to create natural kitchen cleaning products.
 To clarify, everyday items such as vinegar, peroxide, and alcohol effectively kill germs and sanitize surfaces.
 Each can be easily found at your local supermarket or purchased in bulk online.